CAVEconnectome/precomputed_annotation_indices/README.md

 	1. Switch from the App Builder view to the Files view.
 	2. Click the data config asset under the data folder.
 This will expand its drop-down view to reveal its contents, namely your json file.
 	3. Click the json file.
 This will open the file in a new tab in the main display shared by the canvas.
-	4. Find the "data_sizes" section.
+	4. Find the "data_sizes" section of the json file.
 Then find the label you assigned, and copy it.
 You can then go back to the App Builder and paste it into the data\_source parameter.

 	<p align="center">
 	<img src="./images/app_builder_populated.png" width="50%">
 	</p>

 13. In the upper-right corner, notice the ***Run with parameters*** button.
 If you don't see it, toggle the ***Reproducibility*** option in the upper-right corner to reveal the button.
-Note that there is also a ***Run*** button in the App Builder you just updated; I think both buttons do the same thing.
+Note that there is also a ***Run*** button in the App Builder section you just populated; I think both buttons do the same thing.
 Click one of these buttons to run the pipeline.

 	<p align="center">
 	<img src="./images/reproducility_section_and_run_button.png" width="33%">